-Peppery, crispy mustard greens, also known as leaf mustards, is indeed one of the most nutritious green-leafy vegetables available around.
-Its lovely top greens have actually more vitamin A, carotenes, vitamin K, and flavonoid anti-oxidants than some of typical fruits and vegetables.
+Peppery, crispy mustard greens, also known as leaf mustards, are indeed one of the most nutritious green leafy vegetables available around in the winter months.
+Its lovely top greens, indeed, possess more vitamin-A, K, carotenes, and flavonoid antioxidants than some of the typical fruits and vegetables.

 |Mustard greens.
 Note for the bright green broad leaves with serrated margins.
 (Photo: nataliemaynor)|

 The mustard plant is native to sub-Himalayan plains of the Indian sub-continent, commonly cultivated for its leaves and oil seeds since ancient times.
 Mustards are cool season winter crop.
 Their tender, crispy leaves are more flavorful which last from November until March.

 |Mustard plant in a farm field.
 Note for bright yellow flowers.
 (Photo: itchys|

 Several cultivars of leaf mustards exist.
 In general, its young tender green leaves, which used as green-leafy vegetables, are gathered when the plant reaches about 2 feet tall.
 If left alone, it continues to grow, reaches about 4-5 feet in height and bears golden yellow flowers which subsequently develop into mustard seed pods.

 Mizuna or japanese mustard (Brassica rapa subsp. nipposinica) is a close cultivar type in Brassica rapa group of leafy greens.

-Mustard seeds used as condment spice are being used extensively in cooking as well as in oil production in many parts of South-Asian regions.
+Mustard seeds used as condiment spice are being used extensively in cooking as well as in oil production in many parts of South-Asian regions.

 Mustard greens, like spinach, are the storehouse of many phytonutrients that have health promotional and disease prevention properties.

 Leaf-mustard is very low in calories (27 calories per 100 g raw leaves) and fats.
-However, its dark-green leaves carry ample amounts of phyto-nutrients, vitamins, and minerals.
-Additionally, it contains very good amount of dietary fiber that helps control cholesterol level by interfering with its absorption in the gut.
+However, its dark-green leaves carry ample amounts of phytonutrients, vitamins, and minerals.
+Additionally, it contains a very good amount of dietary fiber that helps control cholesterol level by interfering with its absorption in the gut.
 Adequate fiber in the food aids in smooth bowel movements and thereby offers protection from hemorrhoids, constipation as well as colon cancer diseases.